Admission to the Clinical Mental Health Counseling Program

 Successful candidates for admission to the Clinical Mental Health Counseling program must demonstrate a readiness to succeed in graduate level training to become a helping professional, an openness to feedback, emotional maturity, and the ability to relate to diverse groups of people.
 The initial screening is based on a comprehensive and integrated review of all the material that the applicants have submitted.

-The application target date for the Clinical Mental Health Counseling program is January 15.
+The application deadline for the Clinical Mental Health Counseling program January 15.
 The specific criteria for admission include the following:

 - Resume: Candidates should submit a resume detailing their counseling-related training, work experiences, and scholarship.